trimstray/nginx-admins-handbook/README.md

 Many of these recipes have been applied to the configuration of my old private website.

-  > An example configuration is in [configuration examples](#configuration-examples) chapter.
+  > An example configuration is in the [configuration examples](#configuration-examples) chapter.
 It's also based on [this](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/cheatsheets/nginx-hardening-cheatsheet-tls13.png) version of printable high-res hardening cheatsheets.

 ### SSL Labs